3 Koreans, 3 Pinoys arrested in drug bust

-Three Koreans and their Filipino cohorts were arrested in a drug raid in a posh condominium tower in Makati City Tuesday.
+Three South Koreans and their Filipino cohorts were arrested in a drug raid in a posh condominium tower in Makati City (Metro Manila) on Tuesday.

 Another suspect, Lyn Paz, is on the run.